TL;DR: How to Create an Exit Intent Popup in WordPress

 Step 1.
 Sign Up for OptinMonster

-To begin, click here to get started with OptinMonster.
 OptinMonster’s pricing doesn’t offer a free version or free plan.
 You’ll need at least a Pro plan to experience the full range of advanced features.
+Check the OptinMonster pricing page for current plan costs before signing up.

 Then log in to your OptinMonster account area, which will look similar to the example below.